isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2733.md

 ---
-title: BricsCAD A.I Design Technologies - BricsCAD Ultimate + Communicator for BricsCAD Perpetual Single User License
+title: MetroERP Version 1.0 - MetroERP Sales & Inventory Management System (15 Users, PEPPOL-Included)
 permalink: /productivity-solutions-grant/solutionrepo/solution2733
 ---

 ### Description

-BricsCAD is a computer-aided design (CAD) system that is bringing new levels of performance and technical innovation to the industry-standard DWG format.
-The development team at Bricsys is incorporating A.I. / machine learning (ML) algorithms into BricsCAD, to help improve 3D BIM and MCAD workflows for AEC and Manufacturing Industries.
-BricsCAD is Part of "Hexagon PPM" and a founding member of the Open Design Alliance.
+MetroERP is a cloud Inventory and Sales Management solution which makes it easier for SME's to manage, track and report on all their sales, purchases, inventory movements and warehouse operations.
+It is highly customisable to the user and has powerful reporting features built-in.
+Accessible from any internet browser and designed with a mobile friendly interface.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/ACA_Pacific_20210038_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Metro_Annex_3_CR_wef_5_May_2022_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria